 Same theme as in the previous section: The new covenant is coming

-1.14: Jesus' body is the meeting place between heaven and earth (the new temple)
+1.14: Jesus' body is the meeting place between heaven and earth (the new temple).

-The new temple will be raised again after 3 days
+The new temple will be raised again after 3 days.

 The readers know that the temple in Jerusalem was destroyed in AD 70, but they also know that he was talking about himself.